-(1) The employer of an employee who has, or will have, a non-compulsory uniform can apply to the Industry Secretary for the design of the uniform to be registered.
+- The employer of an employee who has, or will have, a \non-compulsory \uniform can apply to the \Industry Secretary for the \design of the uniform to be registered. - Note: This Division also applies to entities that are not employers: see Subdivision 34-A.